Are You Sending the Wrong People to Leadership Training?

 It’s human nature to resist uncertainty because our brain prefers a predictable negative outcome over an uncertain one.
 Many senior managers and business owners can’t wrap their minds around embarking on an entirely new and different direction for the company.
 Managers counting down the months to retirement convince themselves the status quo is preferable to the risk of striking out in a new direction.

-With senior managers and business owners, one of the most basic technology fears is rooted in the loss of control.
+With senior managers and business owners, one of the most basic technological fears is rooted in the loss of control.
 We don’t necessarily understand exactly how a new piece of technology works, so our imaginations fill in the details.
-It’s human nature to want to be in control of our environment, and it’s scary to think that we might not have as much control as we had hoped.
+It’s human nature to want to be in control of our environment, and it’s scary to think we might not have as much control as we had hoped.

 Ivory Tower Effect

 Another question I always ask is, “Do you see senior managers walking the work area talking to you and your co-workers every few days?”
 There is usually some laughter, and someone will volunteer the information they rarely, if ever, get to talk with a senior manager.
-Senior managers that hole up in their office and fail to interact with the only people who can actually accomplish the company’s mission are missing a tremendous opportunity to get a real understanding of the problems and challenges faced by front-line workers.
+Senior managers that hole up in their office and fail to interact with the only people who can accomplish the company’s mission are missing a tremendous opportunity to get a real understanding of the problems and challenges faced by frontline workers.